SiteAlert/sitealert-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.9.1 (December 7, 2020) =
+* Rewrite database version check to be easier to add new versions as they are released
+* Add the database app name (MySQL or MariaDB) to REST API endpoint
+* Add PHP 8.0 to PHP check
+* Add new continous deployment for plugin readme
+* Increases spam comment threshold to 150 for check to fail

 = 1.9.0 (Nov 30, 2020) =
 * Adds a new endpoint for upcoming email deliverability monitor
 * Bump minimum WordPress version to 5.3, which is 12 months old